The Indian in the Cupboard: Plot summary

-The two decide to pretend to go camping but head to the top of a nearby hill and time travel from there.
-They summon Patrick to send them there and back but Patrick is unhappy he won't be going until he realises that he has the cupboard and can call any of their friends back.
-He sends them back and they meet up with Little Bear.
-The two eventually advise Little Bear to take his tribe to Canada but are attacked by two settlers.
-They set fire to the longhouse and start killing Indians.
-Old Clan Woman, the oldest and wisest member of the tribe manages to scare them off with Omri and his father's help, but she is killed by the two retreating men.
-Little Bear and his tribe escape and start the trek to Canada but Omri and his father are forgotten in the rush.
-They escape outside but are trapped in the stockade and the two men return and go to kill them.
-Before they can succeed Little Bear returns, having remembered them after hearing of their heroic actions earlier, and kills the two men and rescues them.
+The two head to the top of a nearby hill and time travel from there.
+They summon Patrick to send them there and back, but Patrick is unhappy that he won't be going until he realises that he has the cupboard and can call any of their friends back.
+He sends them back, and they meet up with Little Bear and advise to take his tribe to Canada.
+They are then attacked by two settlers who set fire to the longhouse and start killing Indians.
+Old Clan Woman, the oldest and wisest member of the tribe, scares them off with Omri and his father's help, but she is killed by the two retreating men.
+Little Bear and his tribe escape and start the trek to Canada, but Omri and his father are forgotten in the rush.
+They escape outside but are trapped in the stockade, and the two men return and go to kill them.
+Before they can succeed, Little Bear returns, having remembered them, and kills the two men and rescues them.
 He also retrieves a false face mask from the longhouse.
-He apologises to them for leaving them behind and is ashamed as Omri is his blood brother.
+He apologises for leaving them behind and is ashamed as Omri is his blood brother.
 He tells Omri he is no longer a boy: Omri is now a warrior.
-He leaves the two a moccasin to use as a shelter until Patrick brings them back in the morning, and leaves after saying a final goodbye.
+He leaves the two a moccasin to use as a shelter until Patrick brings them back in the morning and leaves after saying a final goodbye.

-The next morning they are returned to their time by a frantic Patrick who explains that he brought Boone and Ruby Lou but lost them.
+The next morning, they are returned to their time by Patrick, who explains that he brought Boone and Ruby Lou but lost them.
 They eventually find them in a septic tank and rescue and clean them up.
-Patrick also reveals that he planned to bring Little Bear to the present while they were away but Sergeant Fickits convinced him not to.
-A couple of weeks later Omri's mother brings him the wampum belt and he realises that she knows the truth.
+Patrick also reveals that he planned to bring Little Bear to the present while they were away, but Sergeant Fickits convinced him not to.
+A couple of weeks later, Omri's mother brings him the wampum belt and he realises that she knows the truth.
 She reveals that she, like Omri, has inherited some of Jessica Charlotte's psychic powers and, seeming to read his mind, explains that she's known the truth since the beginning but has kept it to herself.
-Omri's brothers have no idea and never will.
-They both agree that it is time to end the adventures for good.
-Omri closes his figures and the magical car key in the cashbox and decides to give the magic key back to his mother so he will no longer have the temptation to use it to bring the others back again.
-He first sends the wampum belt back and senses through his psychic powers that Little Bear and his tribe have successfully and safely reached Canada and reveals this to his father along with the fact that his mother knows the truth.
-However an apparently psychic dream indicates that perhaps he will still have further adventures.
+They agree that it is time to end the adventures for good.
+Omri closes his figures and the magical car key in the cashbox and decides to give the magic key back to his mother so he will no longer have the temptation to use it.
+He first sends the wampum belt back and senses through his psychic powers that Little Bear and his tribe have reached Canada and reveals this to his father along with the fact that his mother knows the truth.
+However, an apparently psychic dream indicates that perhaps he will have further adventures.